codeengine/Manuka/README.md

 	}

 ## Authentication

+Although authentication is not currently enabled by the forrst api, below is further information of how this would theoretically be done using manuka.

 Some requests require parameters to be set, and in this case you simply set the properties on the worker before you send the worker off for execution: